gocraft/web/README.md

 func Root(rw web.ResponseWriter, req *web.Request) {}
 ```

-Note that handlers always need to accept two input parameters: web.RequestWriter, and *web.Request, both of which wrap the standard http.ResponseWriter and *http.Request, respectively.
+Note that handlers always need to accept two input parameters: web.ResponseWriter, and *web.Request, both of which wrap the standard http.ResponseWriter and *http.Request, respectively.

 ### Middleware
 You can add middleware to a router: